DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - For acceptable risks, the documentation should include a rationale for that decision and a list of potential future events that might warrant a reconsideration of that determination.
 The documentation would not include controls used to mitigate acceptable risks, since acceptable risks do not require mitigation.
     - **Risk Rejection**: an unacceptable possible response to risk is to reject risk or ignore risk; denying that risk exists and hoping that it will never be realized are not valid prudent due care/due diligence responses to risk
     - **Risk Transference**: paying an external party to accept the financial impact of a given risk
-  - **Inherent Risk**: the level of natural, native, or default risk that exists in an environment, system, or product prior to any risk management efforts being performed (AKA initial or starting risk); this is the risk identified by the risk assessment process
+  - **Inherent Risk**: the level of natural, native, or default risk that exists in an environment, system, or product prior to any risk management efforts being performed (AKA ✴️initial or starting risk); this is the risk identified by the risk assessment process
   - **Residual Risk**: consists of threats to specific assets against which management chooses not to implement (the risk that management has chosen to accept rather than mitigate); risk remaining after security controls have been put in place
   - **Total Risk**: the amount of risk an org would face if no safeguards were implemented
   - **Conceptual Total Risk Formula**: threats * vulnerabilities * asset value = total risk